 As I was very busy working, Ken popped in and did this recipe for me.
 He is fantastic at taking over and helping out where needed.
 He also does his own canning and enjoyed making crabapple butter also this year.

-There is a great chapter to start off with on the basics of jams, jellies, preserves, conserves and marmalades.
+There is a great chapter to start off with on the basics of jams, jellies, preserves, conserves and, marmalades.
 Everything you need to know to make your preserving a success.
-Wish I had this book when I tried making jam years ago.
+I wish I had this book when I tried making jam years ago.
 It was an epic fail and it took me a long time to try again.
-I adore this book and the loads of value that it has for anyone wanting to make jams and jellies.
+I adore this book and all of valuable that it has for anyone wanting to make jams and jellies.
 Plus the bonus of using a low-sugar pectin that will only give you more flavor and less calories!!
 Got to love that!

-After the basics are looked after the cookbook goes into jams, jellies, preserves, conserves and marmalades.
-Each section having delicious recipes like mango-lime jam, blackberry wine jelly, vanilla-plum preserves, savory blueberry-ginger conserve and orange-rhubarb marmelade to just name a few that caught my eye!!
+After the basics are looked after the cookbook goes into jams, jellies, preserves, conserves and, marmalades.
+Each section having delicious recipes like mango-lime jam, blackberry wine jelly, vanilla-plum preserves, savory blueberry-ginger conserve and orange-rhubarb marmalade to just name a few that caught my eye!!

 I am sure most of you know what a jam, jelly or marmalade is but do you know what defines a conserve or preserve.
-Well I also learnt this in their very helpful cookbook.
+Well, I also learned this in their very helpful cookbook.
 A preserve is like a jam but with larger pieces of fruit and is usually just slightly looser set than jam.
 They are made with uniform chunks of fruit or whole, small fruit.
 Liqueurs are often added to them.
-Conserves on the other hand contain a variety of other ingredients such as nuts, dried fruits or vegetables.
+Conserves on the other-hand contain a variety of other ingredients such as nuts, dried fruits or vegetables.
 They are excellent as glazes or condiments and can be either sweet or savory.

 - 2 lbs. crisp hard apples

 - 1 tsp. cinnamon